European scientists say weedkiller glyphosate unlikely to cause cancer

 The EFSA is proposing a limit on the maximum safe daily dose over a period of time, of 0.5 milligrams per kilogram (kg) of body weight.
 It is also proposing a new acute limit, of the same level, for a single intake of glyphosate over a short period, for instance in one meal.

+The previous EU evaluation had set an acceptable daily intake (ADI) of 0.3 milligrams per kg of body weight per day.

-The scientists say an 80 kg person could eat food containing a residue of 40 milligrams of glyphosate per day for the rest of their life.
-Monsanto said that was the equivalent of eating 400 kg of fruit or vegetables a day.
+The scientists say an 80-kg (180-lb) person could eat food containing a residue of 40 milligrams of glyphosate per day for the rest of their life.
+Monsanto said that was the equivalent of eating 400 kg (900 lbs) of fruit or vegetables a day.

 EFSA scientists, who worked with experts from EU countries, said their study differed from the IARC's in that it considered only glyphosate, whereas the IARC had assessed groups of related chemicals.
 They said the toxic effects could be related to reactions with other constituents.